vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 cleaning I'd like to tackle one-off and then maybe set a cadence for them such as a quarterly or annual cadence.
 These include:

+- [x] DONE 2023-12-22: Washing of mattress protector and pillow protectors
 - [ ] Targeting for 2023-12: Full vacuuming
-- [ ] Targeting for 2023-12: Washing of mattress protector and pillow protectors
 - [ ] Targeting for 2023-12: Cleaning of hard-to-reach areas (area under stove, crevices in kitchen, etc.)

 ### India trip stuff

 The full list is not (yet) public; a few select items are below:

-- [x] DONE 2023-11-10: Get photo taken for visa
 - [ ] Stuff related to packing, possibly including suitcase purchase
-- [x] DONE 2023-11-29: Get Indian rupees (INR) cash

-## Devops/server maintenance work through 2023
+## Devops/server maintenance work in 2024

 ### Server migration resumption (November 2023 to around April/May 2024)

 I did a bunch of server migration work in Q2 2023, then took a break to deal with wisdom tooth removal and taxes.
-I need to resume server migration work, and I expect it to be a major focus starting November 2023.

-I have a private gameplan that I need to flesh out more.
+I low-key resumed the work in November 2023, and plan to continue it in earnest through Q1 2024, with some left-over pieces in Q2 2024.

 ### Digital will (likely Q2 2024)